Wklam123/305-CDE-course-work/README.md

 https://drive.google.com/file/d/0B0QjDSyBsHf1TXdZTEh0YXhRM3M/view?usp=sharing

-there are still some function need to add such as search
+there are still some function need to add such as search and login